1. How soon am I able to schedule an initial consultation?

 14. What is mediation?

-“Mediation” is a form of Alternative Dispute Resolution (ADR).
-Mediation is a way to resolve disputes between two or more persons without having the take the issues before a judge in a courtroom.
-Mediation is conducted by a trained mediator, who has the goal to assist the parties in reaching an agreement of the disputed issues, although this is not always possible.
+Mediation is a form of Alternative Dispute Resolution (ADR).
+Mediation is a way to resolve disputes between two or more persons without having to take the issues before a judge in a courtroom.
+Mediation is conducted by a trained mediator, who has the goal to assist the parties in reaching an agreement on the disputed issues, although this is not always possible.
 If an agreement is not reached, the issues continue towards trial.

 15. When is my divorce considered “final?”

-16. Can I modify the Court’s original judgment concerning my child(ren)?
+16. Can I modify the Court’s original judgment concerning my child?

-Generally, either party can seek a modification of the court’s decree, including rulings on child custody, visitation, child support or spousal maintenance.
-The party seeking the modification will have to prove a certain standard before the court will modify its decree or a previous agreement of the parties.
+Generally either party can seek to modify orders of the courts regrading rulings on child custody, visitation, child support, or spousal maintenance.
+The party seeking the modification will have to show that the modification is in the best interest of the child.